2018 Arts in the Park!

-Thank you to our concert sponsors Media Recreation Board and West End Walk, restaurant sponsors Seven Stones Cafe, Sterling Pig Brewery, Shere-e-Punjab, and Diego’s Cantina, and to Delaware County Parks & Recreation, without whose support these concerts would not be possible.
+Thank you to our concert sponsor Media Recreation Board, restaurant sponsors Seven Stones Cafe, Sterling Pig Brewery, Shere-e-Punjab, and Diego’s Cantina, and to Delaware County Parks & Recreation, without whose support these concerts would not be possible.

 - Free and family-friendly!

 - Performances are at the Glen Providence Park Stage, downhill from the main entrance on State Street in Media.